 I began filling my lungs with slow deep breaths to help calm my nervous system, and I could feel the strength of my heart’s energy expanding.
 Though my back was to the horse as he stood across the arena, I could feel his frantic behavior easing.
 For a moment, I was caught up in the bliss when suddenly I was aware he was touching me.

-But it wasn’t until years later that I learned about co-regulation within relationship.
 Co-regulation is the process where one nervous system calms another and creates a loop that becomes soothing to both.
 Slowing my breath, calming my nervous system and using my heart energy helped me create this incredible transformation and genuine connection so many years ago.

 I began to learn about the parasympathetic and sympathetic nervous systems, and specifically the Ventral Vagal Network, to understand more about the science behind the effect we have on each other.